-Capital The issued share capital of Bucher Industries AG is CHF 2 113 180, divided into 10565 900 registered shares of CHF 0.20 each.
+Capital The issued share capital of Bucher Industries AG is CHF 2 113 180, divided into 10 565 900 registered shares with a par value of CHF 0.20 each.
 Bucher Industries AG has conditional, authorised but unissued capital up to a maximum of CHF 236 820.
 There is no additional authorised capital.

-Conditional authorised but unissued capital The share capital of Bucher Industries AG may be increased by a maximum of CHF 236 820 through the issuance of up to 1 184 100 registered shares of CHF 0.20 each.
+Conditional authorised but unissued capital The share capital of Bucher Industries AG may be increased by a maximum of CHF 236 820 through the issuance of up to 1 184 100 registered shares with a par value of CHF 0.20 each.
 The conditional authorised but unissued capital is reserved for the exercise of warrants or conversion rights attached to bonds and of rights issued to shareholders.
 Shareholders have no pre-emption rights.
 Holders of warrants, options or conversion rights are entitled to subscribe for new shares.
 No such rights are outstanding at present.
 Warrant or conversion terms are determined by the board of directors.
-The Board is authorised to disapply shareholders' pre-emption rights for good cause, as provided in art.
+The board is authorised to disapply shareholders' pre-emption rights for good cause, as provided in art.
 653c par.
-2 of the Swiss Code of Obligations, when issuing bonds with warrants or conversion rights.
+2 of the Swiss Code of Obligations.
 In such cases, the board is responsible for specifying the structure, life and amount of the issue as well as the warrant or conversion terms according to market conditions at the time of issue.